vinupraneeth/fastapi-hospital-management/README.md

 - View appointments
 - Update appointments
 - Cancel appointments
-- Pagination support

-Business validations:
+Logic:
 - Past appointments are not allowed
 - Doctors cannot have overlapping appointments
-- Appointment status validation
+- Appointment status for validation
-- Cancelled appointments are excluded from overlap checks
+- Cancelled appointments are excluded from overlapping check

 ---